inhahe/timer/README.md

 timer &lt;number-of-hours:number-of-minutes:number-of-seconds>

 Includes a .bat file that makes it easier to invoke on Windows and displays the current time when you invoke the timer (which should really be done in the program itself).
 The .bat file has my path to python.exe hard-coded; it would probably be better if that were changed to simply "python.exe"

+The path to the sound to play is also hard-coded into timer.py, so you'll have to change that too.